 The pilot assembly is a non-serviceable item and should not be taken apart.
 Aeration holes must be absolutely clear internally for proper operation.
+NEVER MODIFY OR BEND THE THERMOCOUPLE TO MAKE THE PILOT STAY ALIGHT.
 Modifications are dangerous and can have serious unseen effects on safety.
 If the pilot will not stay lit there is a problem with dirt, the gas supply to it, or the thermocouple needs replacement.

 The gas valve is a non-serviceable item.
-If this needs replacement, remove M20 securing nut holding the valve in place, remove all pipe unions, electrode lead, thermocouple lead and then the complete valve.
+If this needs replacement, remove M4 securing screw holding the valve in place, remove all pipe unions, electrode lead, thermocouple lead and then the complete valve.
 Replacement must be original manufacturers parts.
-Re-assembly is the reverse of removal.
-Ensure operating pressures are as stated in Section 2; Appliance Data.
+Re-assemble in the reverse of removal.
+Ensure setting pressures are as stated in Section 2; Appliance Data.